cloudposse/terraform-aws-components/modules/spacelift/README.md

 atmos terraform apply spacelift/root -s NAMESPACE-gbl-root
 ```

-Now in the Spacelift UI, you should see the administrator stacks created (https://example.app.spacelift.io/).
+Now in the Spacelift UI, you should see the administrator stacks created.
 Typically should look similiar to the following:

 ```diff
 + NAMESPACE-gbl-root-spacelift-root